 - It is very difficult to diagnose mesothelioma based on symptoms alone – usually a biopsy is required.

 - The symptoms experienced by mesothelioma patients depend on the cell type and location of the tumor(s) in the body.

 - If you experience symptoms of mesothelioma, contact your doctor right away.

-Very often, the symptoms of mesothelioma can be confused with symptoms of other diseases.
-Unfortunately, this often leads to wrong diagnosis, which in turn can delay the appropriate treatment of mesothelioma and make it harder to overcome the disease.
+Symptoms of mesothelioma are frequently confused with symptoms of other diseases.
+Unfortunately, this often leads to wrong diagnosis, which can delay treatment and make it harder to survive the disease.